pywinrt/pywinrt/docs/api/microsoft.rst

 The :mod:`winrt.microsoft` namespace package contains the automatically generated bindings for the Windows App SDK.
 Each namespace is distributed as a separate package on PyPI.
-For example, the ``winrt-Microsoft.Windows.UI`` package contains the bindings for the ``Microsoft.Windows.UI`` namespace and can be imported in Python as ``import winrt.microsoft.windows.ui``.
+For example, the ``winrt-Microsoft.UI.Xaml`` package contains the bindings for the ``Microsoft.UI.Xaml`` namespace and can be imported in Python as ``import winrt.microsoft.windows.ui.xaml``.

 Since most of the code is generated, there currently aren't Python API docs.
 You can use https://learn.microsoft.com/en-us/windows/windows-app-sdk/api/winrt/